5 Creating a CDM reference

-5.2 Creating a reference to the OMOP common data model
+5.2 Creating a reference to the OMOP CDM

-As we saw in Chapter 4, creating a data model in R to represent the OMOP CDM can provide a basis for analytic pipleines using the data.
-Luckily for us we won’t have to create functions and methods for this ourselves.
-Instead we will use the omopgenerics package which defines a data model for OMOP CDM data and the CDMConnector package which provides functions for connecting to a OMOP CDM data held in a database.
+As we saw in Chapter 4, creating a data model in R to represent the OMOP CDM can provide a basis for analytic pipelines using the data.
+Luckily for us, we won’t have to create functions and methods for this ourselves.
+Instead, we will use the omopgenerics package which defines a data model for OMOP CDM data and the CDMConnector package which provides functions for connecting to a OMOP CDM data held in a database.

-To see how this works we will use the omock to create example data in the format of the OMOP CDM, which we then copy to a duckdb database.
+To see how this works we will use the omock package to create example data in the format of the OMOP CDM, which we will then copy to a duckdb database.

 library(DBI)